 William Austin continued to succeed in Savannah in the first two decades of the new century.
 He served for six years as the city’s chief of police and served on the board of the Savannah Automobile Club along with Mayor George Tiedeman and other noted leaders of the port city.
 Austin later became president of the Savannah Motor Car Company representing the newly formed Cadillac Automobile Company, an offshoot of the Henry Ford Company.In the winter of 1907, William Austin met a leading actress whose company was performing in Savannah.
 Her stage name was Marie Shotwell and she was the widow of William Hawley.
 Ms. Shotwell was a stage actress who began her career at the age of sixteen.
 Born sometime between 1871 and 1880, she was the daughter of tobacconist Byron A. and Sarah R. Shotwell, She retired from the stage when she married Hawley about 1899 and lived abroad with her husband and son, Frank W., born in 1900.
 Following Hawley’s death, she returned to New York and resumed her acting career.
 Austin and Shotwell were married on September 24, 1908, at her home at Dyker Heights in Brooklyn.
 Mrs. Austin again stepped away from the stage upon marrying Savannah’s chief of police.
 The couple lived prominently in Savannah and Marie’s son, Frank, took his step-father’s last name, dropping the Hawley all together.
 Ultimately the marriage failed with Marie filing for divorce in 1916 on the grounds of desertion testifying that Austin had rarely spoken to her in the past four years even while living in the same house.
 Despite the breakup of his mother and step-father, Frank kept the last name of Austin for rest of his life.
 As the nation moved to a war footing again in 1917, William Austin donned the uniform of a major in the newly formed National Army.
 He served as a Quartermaster in the Reserve Crops where he plied his skill in managing stevedores in France as the first elements of the American Expeditionary Forces arrived in Europe.
 He met with such success that he was promoted to colonel and sent back to the United States to recruit several regiments of stevedores.
 He then took command of the 302nd Stevedore Regiment composed of 127 officers and almost 7,000 enlisted men.
 Colonel Austin returned to the United States again in March 1918 at General John J. Pershing’s direction to recruit additional stevedore regiments.

-The final disposition of Colonel William Grafton Austin’s ashes are unknown.
+The final disposition of Colonel William Grafton Austin’s ashes, and those of his third wife, are unknown.
 As he has no grave marker, he is considered one of some 400 Medal of Honor recipients who are lost to history, one of three who were awarded for actions at Wounded Knee, the other two being Marvin Hillock and Matthew Hamilton.
 A fitting place for a memorial marker would be in the Laurel Grove North Cemetery in Savannah, Georgia, where Austin’s parents and his first wife and infant child are buried.
 Save that of the first and last decade of his life, William G. Austin called Savannah his home for more than forty years and served his city, state, and nation well.

 Adjutant General’s Office, Medal of Honor file for William G. Austin, Principal Record Division, file 3466, Record Group: 94, Stack area: 8W3, Row: 7, Compartment 30, Shelf: 2.
 Research conducted by Vonnie S. Zullo of The Horse Soldier Research Service.